LordUbuntu/configurations/dotfiles/stack.md

   * Ripgrep(all) - Find file contents _FAST_
   * FASD (to become something else?) - Jump to frecent directories instantly
   * NNN - A nice filesystem navigator
+  * Delta - A better diff command to use with git etc